Eddie Kantar

 19 Keep your singletons and doubletons in the middle of your hand.
 Some players watch where your cards come from.

-Try not to guard against non-existent dangers; guard only against those that are consistent with the bidding and play.
+20 Try not to guard against non-existent or highly unlikely dangers; guard only against those that are consistent with the bidding and play.

-24. Defend passively if side suit tricks cannot get away; defend aggressively if they can.
+24 Defend passively if side suit tricks cannot get away; defend aggressively if they can.
+Reread this tip!

-29. When signaling encouragement with equal spot cards, play the higher equal.
+29 When signaling encouragement with equal spot cards, signal with the higher equal.
 With A987, signal with the 9.
 If you signal with the 8, you deny the nine!